md3387/Shock-Tube-Bifurcation-Prediction/README.md

 **Using the Example Files:**

-If you choose "Download Zip" to download the entire repository, then "Extract All" from the downloads folder, the path to the files should be:
+If you choose "Download Zip" to download the entire repository, then "Extract All" to the downloads folder.
-C:\Users\YourUserName\Downloads\Shock-Tube-Bifurcation-Prediction-main
+The path to the files should be:
+C:\Users\YourUserName\Downloads

 When you open Matlab, navigate to the downloads folder.
 If you run MlappPredictBifurcation from there, the the command window prompt should be: (Change "YourUserName")